gabrielblain/PowerSDI/README.md

 GoodFit: The Lilliefors and Anderson-Darling tests goodness-of-fit tests.
 Normality: The outcomes of the two normality checking procedures (Wu et al., 2007 and Stagge et., 2015).
 If Good="No", this list includes SDI and DistPar.
-This function also presents other data (in millimeters) calculated from the NASA POWER project:
+This function also presents other data (in millimetres) calculated from the NASA POWER project:
 Rainfall amounts (Rain).
 Potential evapotranspiration values estimated through the Hargreaves and Samani method (PEHS).
 Potential evapotranspiration values estimated through the FAO-56 Penman-Monteith method (PEPM).
 The difference between rainfall and potential evapotranspiration.